 - Chocolate, including hot chocolate drinks

 - Over-the-counter stimulants that help you stay awake such as NoDoz, Vivarin, Caffedrine, and others

-- Workout supplements, such as BANG energy drink, Force Factor BRX, and many more
+- Workout supplements, such as Force Factor Fuego, Red Bull and 5-hour Energy drinks, and many more

 Other products may also contain caffeine.

 Symptoms of caffeine overdose in adults may include:

 - Increased urination

 - Irregular heartbeat